mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-04-04-caldeirao_verde.md

 and jump over the canal to hug the rocks in order to let other hikers walk back.
 Considering how popular the PR9 route is, this happened almost every minute, severely slowing us down.
-Still, it was nice that the canal was mostly paved on the sides, allowing us to dodge all of the mud puddles around it.
+Still, it was nice that the canal was mostly paved on the sides, allowing us to dodge all the mud puddles around it.

 ![Narrow trail along the canal](/images/projects/data-viz/hikes/stories/caldeirao_verde/2025-04-04-03.jpg)